openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 ## Summary

-This proposal includes design for cStor data plane to allow adding new replicas to it so that replication factor of the volume will be increased.
+This proposal includes design for cStor data plane
+- to allow adding new replicas to it so that replication factor of the volume will be increased.
+- to move replica from one pool to another

 ## Motivation